 The Sexual Orientation Non-Discrimination Act (SONDA)

-With respect to transgender people, SONDA does not explicitly prohibit discrimination based on gender identity and expression.
+With respect to transgender individuals, SONDA does not explicitly prohibit discrimination based on gender identity and expression.
 However, SONDA does apply when a transgender person is discriminated against based upon his or her actual or perceived sexual orientation.
-Courts have also held that transgender people are protected under provisions of the New York State Human Rights Law prohibiting discrimination on the basis of sex and/or disability.
-Moreover, in 2009, then-Governor David Paterson issued an executive order prohibiting discrimination in state employment on the basis of gender identity.
+Furthermore, courts have also held that transgender people are protected under provisions of the New York State Human Rights Law prohibiting discrimination on the basis of sex and/or disability.
+And in 2009, then-Governor David Paterson issued an executive order prohibiting discrimination in state employment on the basis of gender identity.

-If you believe you have been the victim of discrimination prohibited by SONDA, you may file a complaint with the Civil Rights Bureau of the New York State Attorney General's Office.
+If you believe you have been the victim of discrimination prohibited by SONDA or the New York State Human Rights Law, you may file a complaint with the Civil Rights Bureau of the New York State Attorney General's Office.
 Making a complaint with the Attorney General does not satisfy other statutory filing deadlines that may apply.

 Dignity for All Students Act (DASA)

-Local Laws Prohibiting Discrimination Against Gender Identity and/or Expression
+Local Laws Prohibiting Discrimination Based on Sexual Orientation or Gender Identity/Expression

 - City of Albany